weechat/weechat/UPGRADING.md

 > Because of this new format, you must **NOT** load the new configuration files in any older WeeChat version < 4.0.0 once you have run any version ≥ 4.0.0 at least one time.\
-For example the new key names make the input completely broken (you can not enter most chars in input any more and Enter key does not work).
+For example the new key names make the input completely broken (you cannot enter most chars in input any more and Enter key does not work).

 ### Key bindings improvements